Nazima54/Cluster_Clients_of_Wholesale-Distributers/README.md

 # Cluster_Clients_of_Wholesale-Distributers
 K-means clustering of a wholesale distributor data set

-- The task is to try to cluster clients of a Wholesale Distributor
-- based off of the sales of some product categories
+- The task is to try to cluster clients of a Wholesale Distributor based on the sales of some product categories

 - Here is the info on the data:
 - 1)	FRESH: annual spending (m.u.) on fresh products (Continuous);